 Having crushes can be a wonderful, scary, fun, and heartbreaking experience.
-When you get your first crush, you're confused about what's happening.
-You've never had these feelings before.
-Over time, though, you'll realize that it is all a normal part of growing up.
+When you get your first crush, you may feel confused about what's happening.
+You may have never had these feelings before.
+Over time, though, you'll realize that it is all a normal part of adolescence.

 Just as there are many ways to react to crushes, there are several options for dealing with your feelings.

 - You can enjoy the fantasy.
-This is the best course when you're obsessing on someone like an actor or an athlete, because you'll never get to meet them.
+This is the best course when you're obsessing over someone like an actor or an athlete because you'll probably never get to meet them.
 Share your feelings with your friends, and you can all enjoy daydreaming about what would happen if you ever got to meet the object of your affection.

 - You can tell the person you have a crush on him or her.
 It's really difficult to admit to these kinds of feelings, especially with someone you don't know very well.
-There's great potential for disappointment.
-The person might make fun of you or laugh at you.
-Even if he or she lets you down easily, it can still give you that crushing feeling of heartbreak.
+Although there is a chance you may get rejected or feel disappointed, there is also a chance that they like you as well.

-- A better course might be to try to befriend the person your heart is set on, if he or she isn't already your friend.
+- You can try to befriend the person your heart is set on if he or she isn't already your friend.
 Spend some time with the person in group activities like going to a football game.
 As you get to know each other better, you might find the time is right to confess your feelings.

 If you work up the courage to tell your crush how you feel and he or she rejects you, it can seem devastating.
 It's a horrible feeling to know someone you like doesn't like you.
 It can be embarrassing to confess your feelings and then learn they aren't mutual.
 Know that while this feels horrible, it is only temporary.
-Before long you'll be happily obsessing over someone else.
-If you have difficulty moving past your feelings, talk to one of your parents or a trusted adult.
+Before long you'll be happily into someone else.
+If you have difficulty moving past your feelings, talk to a trusted adult.

 When Someone Has a Crush on You